Of splendour in the grass, of glory in the flower;

 - Sometime in the fall of 1928, the Stampers and Loomises attend a church service where the minister notes that it's "a time of great prosperity for us all", but admonishes his flock by quoting Matthew 6:19-20 ("Lay not up treasures for yourself on earth, where moth and rust doth corrupt, and where thieves do break through and steal...").
 A year later, both families are blindsided by the infamous stock-market crash.

-- Shortly after said crash, Bud's father takes him to a New York speakeasy, where the hostess (played by Phyllis Diller, and based on real-life figure Texas Guinan) jokes about having to "dodge the bodies jumping out of windows" while trying to get a taxi.
+- Shortly after said crash, Bud's father takes him to a New York speakeasy, where the hostess (played by Phyllis Diller, and based on real-life entertainer Texas Guinan) jokes about having to "dodge the bodies jumping out of windows" while trying to get a taxi.
 Later that night, his father kills himself by jumping from his hotel window.

 - Good Girls Avoid Abortion: Ginny is definitely not a good girl, as a rebellious Really Gets Around type, and she got an abortion in Chicago before the events of the movie began.